GideonNeedleman/5x5/README.md

 3. Divide app into **feature categories**
 4. Decide on what **libraries** to use (tech stack)

+When building:

+1. Build basic UI
+2. Add in state & logic

 ## Project requirements

 - Track sets, reps, weights, times & notes for 5x5 workout